im7mortal/UTM/README.md

 Since the zone letter is not strictly needed for the conversion you may also the ``northern`` parameter instead, which is a named parameter and can be set to either ``true`` or ``false``.
 In this case you should define fields clearly(!).
-You can't set Zone_letter or northern both.
+You can't set ZoneLetter or northern both.

 ```
 	coordinate := UTM.UTM.Coordinate{
 			Easting :		313784,
 			Northing :		5427057,
-			Zone_number :	60,
+			ZoneNumber :	60,
 		}
 	latLon := coordinate.ToLatLon(false)
 ```